SignCube/Shop.MicroServices/README.md

 # Shop.MicroServices
-Shopping Application Based On Microservices
+Shopping Application Based On Microservices Using .Net7